bmbrands/moodle-format_mawang/README.md

-# Documentation for the Couthino Course Format
+# Documentation for the Mawang Course Format

-## 1. Functionality of the Course Format
+## 1. Functionality of the Mawang Format

-The Couthino course format combines the functionality of the Flexible Sections course format with that of the Tiles course format.
-The technical basis for the Couthino course format is the latest version (May 13, 2024) of the Flexible Sections course format.
-On top of this, modifications have been made to add tiles to this format.
-Clicking on a tile opens the content of the corresponding section while closing other sections.
+The Mawang course format is designed by Madison Wang en implemented by Bas Brands.
+It features a tile based layout and is intended to provide a clean and professional course experience.
+It features progress indication, last visisted section, a course warning messages
+Custom navigation experience for some activities, and inpage block area.
+This course forut should be installed with theme_mawang

 ## 2. Additional Features